riiiiiiiiiina0/raindrop-bear/docs/STORE.md

 - **Sync now**
 - **Save to Unsorted**: send current/highlighted tabs to Raindrop Unsorted
-- **Save as Project**: save highlighted tabs or the entire current window under Raindrop → `Saved Projects`
+- **Save as Project**: save highlighted tabs under Raindrop → `Saved Projects`
+- **⏫ Sync current window as project**: start live syncing the current window to a project (stop by closing the window)
-- **Recover a project**: reopen a saved project (restores order and tab groups when available)
+- **Recover/Delete a project**: reopen a saved project (restores order and tab groups when available) or delete it from the popup

 ### Permissions (what and why)